microsoft/azure-iot-developer-kit/docs/_docs/03-faq.md

 ## Cloud Provision

+### Cannot log in Azure as access token expired

+When you previous have log in Azure, the access token may expired.
+Normally it will be handled by provision task.

+To solve it, delete the web browser history that includes the login data and run provision task again.

 ### Creating new Azure IoT Hub fails

 You may encounter the error message as the screen below: